FITNYC-FRS/MAIN/PROCESSING/README.md

 Here you will find resources and code for learning how to incorporate Processing technologies into your next project.

+If you are completely new to code based art, let's just get some words and phrases defined that might seem confusing, like "processing" and "documentation".

+***Processing** is a flexible software sketchbook and a language for learning how to code within the context of the visual arts.\
+**P5** is an interpretation of Processing for the web.\
+**Documentation** or *reference* is the place where you will find definitions of functions usually including some sample code.*

-If you are completely new to code based art, Processing is a flexible software sketchbook and a language for learning how to code within the context of the visual arts and P5 is an interpretation of Processing for the web.
-There is a robust community that is supported by good documentation as well as helpful tutorials and examples to learn from.
+Processing and P5 have a robust community that is supported by good documentation as well as helpful tutorials and examples to learn from.

 This github repository is meant to be an introduction and not necessarily a comprehensive survey of the Processing Community.

 **Basics:**\